Sterling Price: Missouri

 The stay in Fayette was designed solely to give Pugh time to select good tobacco-farming ground, and the family moved to the Keytesville vicinity in Chariton County in the summer of 1831.
 The area was part of a region known as the Boonslick, which contained a number of other former Virginia planters.
 On May 14, 1833, Price married Martha Head, the daughter of a local judge; the couple would have five sons, one daughter, and several children who did not survive childhood.
 Having entered into a business partnership with one Walter Chiles, Price worked as a merchant, served in the local militia, and began to purchase land both at a nearby river landing and on the prairie in the area.

-Price was selected as the area's representative to a Democratic state convention in January 1835.
+Price was selected as the area's representative to a Democratic state convention in January 1835, which presented potentially significant political opportunities.
 The convention was strongly Jacksonian, and nominated Martin Van Buren for the Democratic presidential nominee, Thomas Hart Benton for vice presidential nominee, and a slate of state-level candidates.
-Later that year, Pugh deeded Sterling most of the land of the Price family farm, making him one of the largest landowners in Chariton County.
+And then, later that same year, Pugh deeded Sterling most of the land of the Price family farm, making him one of the largest landowners in Chariton County.
 Price was appointed postmaster for Keytesville in April, and began campaigning for election to the Missouri General Assembly in August.
 Price was elected to the Missouri House of Representatives, and was placed on two committees.
 After the session began on November 21, 1836, Price put forth a resolution calling for action on a bill to charter a state bank in Missouri.
 While a state bank was against Jacksonian principles, a bill chartering a state bank with limits on its powers was passed in January 1837, having been supported by Price and the other politicians from the Boonslick area.
 Also passed was a bill criminalizing actions that encouraged a slave rebellion.
 Price, who viewed slavery as a necessary component of Southern aristocracy, viewed this positively and also added an amendment requiring governmental compensation for slaves executed by the state to another bill.

 The session adjourned on February 6, and Price returned home.